elastic/elasticsearch/BUILDING.md

 **NOTE**

-You should only use that approach locally or on a developer branch for for production dependencies as we do not want to ship unreleased libraries into our releases.
+You should only use that approach locally or on a developer branch for production dependencies as we do not want to ship unreleased libraries into our releases.
 ---